Guidelines to help members and organizers succeed on Meetup

 - Weapons and explosive-making

-- Calls for violence in response to private or public events
+- Militia gatherings or any calls for violence in response to private or public events

 - Exposure of an individual’s personal information

 - Promotion or glorification of self-harm (for example, suicide, eating disorders or substance abuse)

 Groups must not contain content or promote events that incite hate, violence, or harassment against individuals or groups of people based on personal attributes such as race, color, religion, descent, national or ethnic origin, sexual orientation, gender, gender identity, age, disability, or a medical or genetic condition.

 Groups must not advance conspiracy theories that promote hatred or violence against individuals or groups based on any of the above personal attributes.
 Conspiracy theories that diminish or deny the documented suffering of a group of people are not permitted.

 Groups must not contain content or promote events that organize, promote, provide for, distribute services for, or recruit for terrorist organizations.